NREL/PVade/docs/examples/Flag_2D.rst

 C is the center of the circle
 r is the radius of the circle
-A is the measurment point for benchmarking
+A is the measurement point for benchmarking

 For the upcoming benchmarks the following values are used: